Blog – 2016 4th Quarter

 Christians were killed in Iraq in attacks on liquor stores.

-Two priests in Myanmar (Burma) have disappeared in an area where the military continues to fight rebels; they had previously reported on the military bombing of a church on December 3, 2016.
+Two ministers in Myanmar (Burma) have disappeared in an area where the military continues to fight rebels; they had previously reported on the military bombing of a church on December 3, 2016.
 Fr Tom Uzhunnalil has been confirmed as still alive in captivity in Yemen.

 Churches were reported attacked in Chile, Egypt and India.
 Christians were attacked, abducted or arrested in China, Egypt, Kazakhstan, and Uganda.